ahmedabdalla4/measeq/README.md

 GTCAGTTCCACAGTGGCATCTGAACTCG
 ```

+If this parameter is not given, the DSIds will still be generated as hashes to group up samples in the dsid.tsv and in the final report.

 ### More Run Options

 For more detailed running options including adding metadata, adjusting parameters, adding in DSID matches, and more, please refer to [the usage docs](docs/usage.md).